jfcloutier/karma_system/design_changes.md

 If:

 * It's wellbeing measures are low or consistently dropping
-* The CA is dispensable to all level L+1 CAs (i.e. none of its beliefs uniquely supports a level L+1 belief)
+* The CA is dispensable to all level L+1 CAs (i.e. none of its experiences uniquely supports a level L+1 experience)

 Then: